wallymathieu/assertfail/_posts/2011-04-03-howto-write-something-fast-that-works.markdown

 1. Make sure that you're always doing the right thing (Erik Arnwald).
 Try to understand as much as possible of the domain you're working on.

 2. Trim furiously in the specifications and in the code.
 Make sure to identify the key benefit for the customer and focus solely on implementing this part.
-Additional wishes and demands tends to change rapidly and might not be necesary at all.
+Additional wishes and demands tends to change rapidly and might not be necessary at all.
 The most common reason to break of deadlines and malfunctions is too complex specifications which are changed after the project has been started.
 (Carsten Hersom)

 ## Avoid coding

 1. Sometimes you do not need to any custom code but can use standard components coupled with some education of the customer.
 For instance a standard CMS module.
 (Carsten Hersom)

 2. Make sure to use stable and well tested third party tools and libraries for your core effort.
 For instance.
-The guys maintaining Nhibernate have extensive test coverage of the library.
+The guys maintaining NHibernate have extensive test coverage of the library.
 Avoid any tool that is not either really stable and old (and is used by many) or has a good test coverage.

 3. The same criteria as for other tools apply to JavaScript frameworks and libraries.